foranetworks/protocol/core/activity_pub.md

 URIs (Uniform Resource Identifier) are used within Activity Pub to identify different servers and clients.

-Fora will use [decentralized identifiers](https://www.w3.org/TR/did-core/), to identify both clients and communities.
+Fora will use [decentralized identifiers](https://www.w3.org/TR/did-core/), to identify both members and communities.

 Please refer to the DID specification for further details, but it is essential to understand that:
 - a DID identifies a DID Subject, and that subject must never change